📚 College Credit Guide ✓ TransferCredit.org 🕐 11 min read

 How to Balance CLEP Prep With a Full-Time Schedule

-This article provides strategies for balancing CLEP preparation with a busy work schedule.
+This article provides strategies for balancing CLEP preparation with a full-time job.

 RY